GutiSoftware/FPU-Extended-Calculator/README.md

 Read the file ChangesToDELPHI11code.txt to see the changes made in de initial DELPHI executable code.

-if you only want te executable file this is the one: CalPFUEnglishUHR11.exe
+if you only want the executable file this is the one: CalPFUEnglishUHR11.exe

 In this new version, the shown data is rounded to eighteen significant digits of precision, the actual precision of the FPU.